code-check/mynavi-id/README.md

-## MyNavi Event application form
+## Career in japan application form
-Please fill out your MyNavi ID and Name in [profile.json](profile.json)
+Please fill out your AOL ID and Name in [profile.json](profile.json)